ibonnet/data-vis-info-aesthetics/Visualize-Quantities/README.md

 ### Answer: Prototype 1

-Functionality: The dots of all selected filters will appear.
+<b>Functionality: </b>The dots of all selected filters will appear.
 Because I have very little knowledge in coding, I will only focus in the main information: location, date and time.
 All additional information will appear after clicking on the location dot.

-Divs / Components: Rows and columns for the calendar, SVG for the location dots, search bar for the Zip code, map from Google Earth, array of times and array of days.
+<b>Divs / Components: </b>Rows and columns for the calendar, SVG for the location dots, search bar for the Zip code, map from Google Earth, array of times and array of days.

 Here is a code for the grid with the calendar: https://observablehq.com/@ibonnet/prototype

-Grid system:
+<b>Grid system: </b>
 <img src="https://github.com/ibonnet/data-vis-info-aesthetics/blob/f487313a9e3a9b5c3a560e95738067d9c3ff32ef/Visualize-Quantities/Prototype1.png" height="300">

 ### Answer: Prototype 2

-Functionality: The dots of all selected filters will appear.
+<b>Functionality:</b> The dots of all selected filters will appear.
 When the user clicks on the location, the information for the meeting will appear.

-Divs / Components: Rows and columns for the calendar, SVG for the location dots, search bar for the Zip code, map from Google Earth, array of times and array of days.
+<b>Divs / Components:</b> Rows and columns for the calendar, SVG for the location dots, search bar for the Zip code, map from Google Earth, array of times and array of days.

-Grid system:
+<b>Grid system: </b>
 <img src="https://github.com/ibonnet/data-vis-info-aesthetics/blob/main/Visualize-Quantities/Prototype2.png" height="300">